 TGax Editor: Please update the 10th paragraph in this section as shown below (11ax D2.2 P324L24):

-[12426]An HE AP that decides to discontinue the use of the BSS color for the BSS that it serves, for example, after detecting a BSS color collision with an OBSS (see 27.16.2.2 (Detecting and reporting BSS color collision)), shall set the value of BSS Color Disabled subfield in the HE Operation element to 1 to inform associated HE STAs that the BSS color is disabled; otherwise the HE AP shall set the BSS Color Disabled subfield to 0.
-[11547, 13010, 11867]
+[12426]An HE STA that transmits an HE Operation element and decides to temporarily disable the use of the BSS color for the BSS that it serves, for example, after detecting a BSS color collision with an OBSS (see 27.16.2.2 (Detecting and reporting BSS color collision)), shall set the value of BSS Color Disabled subfield in the HE Operation element to 1 to inform its associated peer HE STAs that the BSS color is disabled; otherwise the HE AP shall set the BSS Color Disabled subfield to 0.
+[11547, 13010, 11867]While BSS Color Disabled subfield is set to 1, an HE AP shall continue to advertise a non-zero value (same as before the color was disabled) in the BSS Color subfield of HE Operation element and in the TXVECTOR parameter BSS_COLOR of an HE PPDU that it transmits.

+Note: A non-AP HE STA sets the TXVECTOR parameter BSS_COLOR of an HE PPDU that it transmits to the value advertised by the AP it intends to communicate with even if the AP has temporarily disabled BSS color.

 Selecting and advertising a new BSS color